MitkoStaykov/Python-CoV/README.md

-# Python-code
-Some bad code for algorithms, may change later
+# analysing data for CoV in Bulgaria